algolia/autocomplete/packages/website/docs/sources.md

 > `string`

-Applied to `data-autocomplete-source-id` on the `section` source container
+Identifier for the source.
+It is used as value for the `data-autocomplete-source-id` attribute of the source `section` container.

 ### `templates` (specific to `@algolia/autocomplete-js`)